Asheq/vim-config/notes-todo.md

 Improve general experience
 ================================================
+	- Change slashes in file paths to a more distinguishable character or color
 	- Make videos comparing vim and emacs terminal
 	- Read "Modern Vim"
-	- Color slashes in file paths a different color
 	- Improve dirvish
 		- Use for most recently-used files
 		- Create a ranger-like view